VIHATTeam/OMICALL-React-Native-SDK/README.md

   missedCallTitle: "Cuộc gọi nhỡ", // Title for missed call notifications
   userNameKey: "uuid", // User identification key: options are "uuid", "full_name", or "extension"
   channelId: "com.channel.sample", // Custom notification channel ID for Android
-  audioNotificationDescription: "", // Description for audio call notifications
+  audioNotificationDescription: "Cuộc gọi audio", // Description for audio call notifications
-  videoNotificationDescription: "", // Description for video call notifications
+  videoNotificationDescription: "Cuộc gọi video", // Description for video call notifications
   representName: "", // Representative name to display for all incoming calls (e.g., business name)
   isUserBusy: true // By default, it is set to true.
 The Omicall system will continue ringing the next user if isUserBusy is true.
 If it is false, the call will be immediately terminated, assuming the call scenario is based on a criteria-based routing.
 });